hibernate/query-validator/README.md

 ### HQL is a superset of JPQL

-Quieries are interpreted according to Hibernate's flavor of JPQL (i.e. HQL), which is a superset of the query language defined by the JPA specification.
+Queries are interpreted according to Hibernate's flavor of JPQL (i.e. HQL), which is a superset of the query language defined by the JPA specification.